Mec-iS/functional-notebook/Python_Functional Programming.md

     # simpler: filter(isOdd, range(10))

 ## DECORATORS

     # probably the most common use of higher-order functions in Python is as decorators.
+Decorators in Python are possible
+    # because:
+    # - encapsulation: define a function inside a function, the contained function can access but not assign the container function
+    # - functions can be passed as a parameter (functions are first-class objects)
+    # - functions can return functions

     # Taken from: http://thecodeship.com